 - Bus: lines 70, 94 and 148 (stop on Bayswater Road) / lines 9, 49, 52, 70 and 452 (stop on Kensington High Street)

-Hop-on hop-off buses criss-crossing the capital also stop at Kensington Palace.
+The hop-on hop-off buses that tour the city also make a stop at Kensington Palace.

 Opening hours of Kensington Palace

 Kensington Palace is open every day of the year, except for December 24, 25 and 26.
 Opening vary with seasons:

 - From March 1st to October 31: 10 a.m. to 6 p.m. (last entry at 5 p.m.)

 - From November 1st to February 29: 10 a.m. to 4 p.m. (last entry at 3 p.m.)

 Visiting Kensington Palace should take roughly 1.5 hour.

 - Seniors (over 65), students and young visitors (16-17 ): £15.40

 - Family pack 1 (1 adult + up to 3 children aged 5-15): £28.90